beccatron/wp-plugin-beccatron-people/README.md

 Creates a custom post type "Beccatron People" for displaying profiles of people (separate from user accounts).

-A 'Beccatron Person' includes the following meta-data.
-You can incorporate these into your theme using the slug in parentheses and get_post_meta().
+A 'Beccatron Person' includes the following meta-data, which you can incorporate these into your theme using the slug in parentheses and `get_post_meta()`:

 ### Vital Stats ###